Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Introduction

-The construction of double-stochastic gossip matrices compatible with directed graphs is not straightforward, often requiring distributed and iterative numerical procedures such as iterative weight balancing~\cite{gharesifard2012distributed}, which is not practical in large-scale networks.
+The construction of double-stochastic gossip matrices compatible with directed graphs is not straightforward \cite{gharesifard2012distributed}.
 Therefore, practical optimization algorithms over directed graphs use row-stochastic or column-stochastic gossip matrices.
-This modification makes it harder to achieve a consensus and optimal solution.
-In the case of row-stochastic matrices, the convergence point may only be the optimal solution for a weighted average of local objectives with unpredictable weights.
-For column-stochastic matrices, the convergence point cannot be a consensus solution.
-This issue has been solved by utilizing the push-sum protocol~\cite{kempe2003gossip} to estimate the left/right Perron eigenvector of gossip matrices.
-The methods~\cite{tsianos2012push,nedic2014distributed} based on the push-sum protocol still require a decaying step-size for convergence.
-To achieve fixed step-size, \cite{dextra}, \cite{nedic2017achieving}, and \cite{11} combined the push-sum protocol and the gradient tracking technique and respectively proposed the DEXTRA, Push-DIGing, and SONATA algorithms.
+This modification makes it harder to achieve a consensus and optimal solution, In response, the push-sum protocol~\cite{kempe2003gossip} is introduced.
+The methods~\cite{tsianos2012push,nedic2014distributed} based on the push-sum protocol still require a decaying step-size for convergence. \cite{dextra}, \cite{nedic2017achieving}, \cite{11}, and \cite{Xi2018} combine the push-sum protocol and the gradient tracking techniques and respectively proposed the DEXTRA, Push-DIGing, SONATA, and ADD-OPT algorithms, which are working with fixed step-sizes.
 These algorithms achieve a linear rate of convergence in a smooth and strongly-convex setting.
-DEXTRA suffers a theoretical limitation on the step-size; namely, a feasible step-size might not exist in some cases. \cite{Xi2018} resolved this issue and proposed the ADD-OPT algorithm, which also enjoys linear convergence with strongly-convex functions.

-All the mentioned methods use only column-stochastic gossip matrices and have a linear convergence in the strongly-convex and smooth setup.
-Recently, a new algorithm, called Push-Pull~\cite{Pu2021, Xin2018}, has been proposed that utilizes both row-stochastic and column-stochastic matrices, without the need for the push-sum protocol.
-Push-Pull utilizes a fixed step-size and has a linear convergence rate in the strongly-convex and smooth setting.
-This method has the state-of-the-art performance for the decentralized unconstrained optimization over directed graphs.
-Our algorithm has a similar requirement of the underlying gossip matrices to the Push-Pull method.
+All these methods use only column-stochastic gossip matrices.
+Recently, the Push-Pull~\cite{Pu2021, Xin2018} algorithm has been proposed that utilizes both row-stochastic and column-stochastic matrices.
+It utilizes a fixed step-size and has a linear convergence rate in the strongly-convex and smooth setting.
+Accelerated version of the Push-Pull algorithm is proposed in \cite{nguyen2023accelerated}.
+Our algorithm has a similar requirement of the underlying gossip matrices to the Push-Pull algorithm.